naiqixiao/DRDB/README.md

 ### MySQL database setup
 * Create a *user* and *password*
 ```
 # in Terminal, enter mysql shell with root
+# if you haven't set password for root, press 'Enter' key when the password prompt shows up.

 mysql -u root -p
 ```
 ```